keboola/connection-docs/use-cases/advertising-platforms/advertising-platforms.md

 authorization problems.
 If you are struggling with this part, go to the section [Authorizing Destinations](/components/use- cases/ecommerce/authorizing-destinations/) below.

-Follow the steps one by one and authorize your data sources.
+Follow the steps one by one and authorize at least one data source from the list.
 Finally, the destination must be authorized as well.

 > Please, read carefully the instructions within this step.
 If you encounter any difficulties, go to the section
 > [Authorizing Destinations](/use-cases/advertising-platforms/authorizing-destinations/) below.